Jan Matejko: Significance, style and themes

 He is counted among the most significant of Polish painters, and considered by many as "Poland's greatest history painter" or as "a cult figure for the nation at large... [already] by the time of his death.".
 Wilhelm von Kaulbach and his "historical symbolism" style had a profound influence on Matejko.
 This aimed not so much at an exact representation of past events, but gave the artist freedom to interpret and opened the possibility to blend historical data within a chosen perspective.
 Matejko's technique in the Neoclassical genre has been praised for its "luminosity, detail and imagination".

-He succeeded in propagating Polish history, and fostering the memory of an erstwhile historic state lost to the world, while his country remained carved up between three civilised European powers which afforded its Polish natives no prospect of political self-determination.
+He succeeded in propagating Polish history, and fostering the memory of an erstwhile historic state lost to the world, while his country remained carved up between three European powers which afforded its Polish natives no prospect of political self-determination.
 His works, disseminated through thousands of reproductions, have become standard illustrations of the many key events in Polish history.
 His 1860 illustrated album, Ubiory w Polsce (Costume in Poland), is seen as a valuable historical reference.